AARUK

 Discipline and questionable PCC decisions

-In 2005 the PCC fell under criticism for allowing itself to become merely an instrument for executing a policy of the Board which has since its inception been the subject of criticism (see PII).
+In 2005 (Case Study 1) the PCC fell under criticism for allowing itself to become merely an instrument for executing a policy of the Board which had since its inception been the subject of criticism (see PII).
 In 2003 the Royal Institute of British Architects had published a paper " The Status of the Architects Registration Board" anticipating and explaining the mistakes.

-The decisions of the PCC in respect of the architects who have taken a principled stand not to return the board's Certificates of Compliance only serves to underscore the criticism.
+The decisions of the PCC in respect of the architects who had taken a principled stand not to return the board's Certificates of Compliance only serves to underscore the criticism.

 [ top]